ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 git push origin master
 ```

-Origin refers to the remote origin, and master refers to the branch which where I want to push changes.
+Origin refers to the remote origin, and master refers to the branch where I want to push changes.
 You can also use git pull to get the changes from the remote repository to your working directory.

 ```
 git pull origin master
 ```

+It's recommended that you use git pull before git push to avoid conflicts.

 ## Can I use remote repositories from anyone else?